Last updated on July 16th, 2023 at 12:02 pm

-We strive to incorporate both in our photography and art.
+I strive to incorporate both in my photography and art.
 But in my personal life and in my clients’ lives, it’s vital to recognize and grow our inner beauty as much as we focus on the outer.

 You may be asking what does inner beauty look like?

 Inner beauty is a beacon directly from your heart.
 It’s something we all lose sight of at times.
-If we’re blessed we have spouses and children and friends that shine our light back towards us.
+If we’re blessed, we have spouses, children, and friends who shine our light back toward us.

-Inner beauty is your son walking up to you and holding your blemished un-made face in his hands and saying, “Mommy, you’re boo-tee-ful.”
+Inner beauty is your son walking up to you, holding your blemished un-made face in his hands and saying, “Mommy, you’re boo-tee-ful.”

 Inner beauty is loving someone else’s children in a way you never thought possible.
-It’s the moments where they need comforting and grab your hand and giggle at an inside joke.
+It’s the moments when they need comfort, grab your hand, and giggle at an inside joke.

 Inner beauty is trusting faith.
 Whether you believe in God or not.
-It’s a faith that you’re on the right path even if it’s tumultuous at the moment.
+It’s faith that you’re on the right path, even if it’s tumultuous at the moment.

-Inner beauty is knowing that even if you’re not the only child, you’re still loved.
+Inner beauty is knowing that you’re still loved even if you’re not the only child.